FastLED/PlatformIO-Starter/README.md

   * Download this repo: https://github.com/FastLED/PlatformIO-Starter/archive/refs/heads/main.zip
   * Open it up with VSCode
   * Click the platformio compile + upload button (see below)
-  * Now copy in your sketch files to `src/` until it's your project.
+  * Did it work?
+Great, now copy in your sketch files to `src/` until it's your project.
   * That's it!

 # Why?